Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/README.md

 ## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/containerregistry/container-registry/samples) directory for detailed examples that demonstrate how to use the client libraries.
+Please take a look at the [samples][samples] directory for detailed examples that demonstrate how to use the client libraries.

 ## Contributing